cTurtle98/Lifealgorithmic/source/cis-191/linux_process_baics.md

 $ kill 12345
 ```

-Kill will send a ''SIGTERM'' if you don't specify a signal.
+Kill will send a ``SIGTERM`` if you don't specify a signal.
 If that doesn't work run this command:

 ```
 $ kill -9 12345
 ```

-Nothing can survive a ''kill -9''.
+Nothing can survive a ``kill -9``.
 Normal users can only send signals to processes that belong to them.
 Root can send a signal to any process.